BaguetteEngineering/annotations-sketch-plugin/README.md

 It runs on all pages of the open document.

-It works by toggling the opacity attribute (`0%`/`100%`) on all your `Annotations` layers.
-It also locks/unlocks the groups so that you don't select them accidentally when they are hidden.

 It's useful when a same Sketch document is used for exporting:

 - images – _with_ annotations